eifinger/blog.kevinstillhammer.de/_posts/2025-03-20-JVM-Snapshot-testing-libraries.md

 during serialization was happily deserializing the JSON payloads into our DTOs and the tests passed.

 We merged the update and rolled out.
 Soon after other services calling our backend service started breaking.
-They were not using the same serialization libraries, versions or event the same programming language.
+They were not using the same serialization libraries, versions or even the same programming language.
 They were looking for the `isEnabled` field in the JSON payload and not finding it.

 This made me look into snapshot testing as an addition to our existing tests to make sure that our JSON payloads are serialized correctly.